SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 **Functionality**

-If an alarm is created, a SMS is sent.
+If an alarm is created, an SMS is sent.

 > **Info:** This rule is only available if your tenant has a configured SMS provider.